MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -RandomizeScheduleTaskTimes

-Specifies whether to select a random time within 30 minutes before or after scheduled task times.
+Specifies whether to enable selecting a random time within 30 minutes before or after scheduled task times (the value True).
 You don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the RandomizeScheduleTaskTimes property is False (disabled).
 If the value is already True (enabled), this switch does nothing.